A guide to the most beautiful towns in Belgium including small towns, amusement parks, and historic sites in the best cities in Belgium

 It gives tough competition to big cities in Belgium with its amazing castle and serene views of nature.

 The fortified Citadel of Dinant and the Collegiate Church of Notre Dame de Dinant are of the iconic sights of the city.
-Another popular attraction is the house of Adolphe Sax: the inventor of Saxophone.
+Another popular attraction is the house of Adolphe Sax: the inventor of the Saxophone.

 Munch on the Couque de Dinant, Europe’s hardest biscuit as you explore this city of its origin.